 If a child needs specialist support the SENCO, in cooperation with parents, can arrange referrals.
 Many support services will assess a child and then provide the school with advice on how to best cater for a child’s needs.

-Our SENCo for Charlton Primary School is Mrs Julie Batten.
+Our SENCo for Charlton Primary School is Mrs Heidi Thorne.
 She can be contacted on 01235 762861.

 Our governor with responsibility for SEN is Mrs Karen Harrington.

 How will I know about the progress my child is making?

 All pupils at Charlton, including those with special needs are set smart targets on a regular basis.
 These are shared with parents who are then given termly updates on their child’s progress.
 Teachers may discuss any child causing them concern with their parents on a more frequent basis.